Southern California wildfire 30 percent contained, weather helps

 A drop from record-high temperatures on Friday and lighter, cooler winds off the Pacific Ocean helped the 1,900 firefighters brought in from across California.

-"We're getting much more favorable weather conditions here.
+"We're getting much more favourable weather conditions here.
 We don't have the high winds and the high temperatures," Kruschke said.

 Light rain forecast for Sunday and heavier rain expected for Monday and Tuesday also could help firefighters and aircraft battling what authorities are calling the Springs Fire.